FaaSr/FaaSr-tutorial/README.md

 ## Clone the FaaSr tutorial repo

-First let's clone the FaaSr tutorial repo - copy and paste this command
+First let's clone the FaaSr tutorial repo - copy and paste this command in the terminal:

 ```
 system('git clone https://github.com/FaaSr/FaaSr-tutorial')
 ```

-Click on FaaSr-Tutorial on the lower right window, then
+Click on FaaSr-Tutorial folder on the lower right window (Files), then

-In the drop-down menu for More, select "Set as Working Directory"
+Select More > Set as Working Directory from the drop down menu.

 ## Source the script that sets up FaaSr and dependences